robertoalatorre33/Thomas_HS_District_Analysis/README.md

 ### Results:

-Because I needed to swap out the 9th-grade Math and Reading scores for Thomas High School (THS) with NaNs, this change had a slight effect on the overall results across the district.
-The average scores and passing percentages across the district experienced a minor decrease.
-Initially, prior to the replacement of the 9th-grade Math and Reading scores, THS had averages of 66.91% and 69.66% for Math and Reading, respectively.
-Adjusting these averages for Math and Reading to 93.18% and 97.13%, respectively, resulted in an overall passing percentage of 90.63%.
+The decision to exclude Math and Reading scores of 9th graders from Thomas High School (THS) had a minimal effect on both the overall district-wide results and the results specific to THS.

+Before the exclusion, the average passing percentages for Math and Reading at THS were 93.27% and 97.31%.
+However, after the removal of 9th grade scores, these percentages saw a slight decline to 93.18% for Math and 97.02% for Reading.
+District-wide results also experienced a slight decrease, shifting Math and Reading passing percentages from 75.0% and 85.8% to 74.8% and 85.7% respectively.

-Although the exclusion of THS 9th graders caused a notable shift in Math, Reading, and Overall percentages at the school level, these changes didn't have a noticeable impact on aggregated metrics like Scores by school spending, Scores by school size, or Scores by school type.
-Ultimately, the total number of THS 9th graders represented just 1.18% of all students in the district.
-Below is a summary of the effects on all 7 metrics:
+Importantly, the omission of THS's 9th grade scores did not significantly impact the school-level percentages for Math, Reading, and Overall scores.
+Similarly, there was no discernible effect on aggregated metrics such as Scores by school spending, Scores by school size, or Scores by school type.
+The following summary outlines the impact on all seven metrics

 - **District Summary:**
 <img src="https://github.com/robertoalatorre33/Thomas_HS_District_Analysis/blob/756f683053241e765a176a84a73a6d38ebd4f2d8/Results_Table_View/District%20Summary.png" width="1000" height="70">